Skip Navigation

 Know Your Rights: Kentucky

-What educators should know about Kentucky's new state law on instructing students about our country's history.
+What educators should know about Kentucky's new state laws.

 Published: June 16, 2023

-Despite the rhetoric around them, these proposed or enacted laws do not prohibit teaching the full sweep of U.S. history, including teaching about nearly 250 years of chattel slavery, the Civil War, the Reconstruction period, or the violent white supremacy that brought Reconstruction to an end and has persisted in one or another form ever since.
-Nor should these laws and policies undermine efforts to ensure that all students, including historically marginalized students, feel seen in the classroom and benefit from culturally responsive and racially inclusive curricula and pedagogical tools that teach the truth about our country and prepare students to meet the demands of a changing and increasingly globalized world.
+Despite the rhetoric around them, these laws do not prohibit teaching the full sweep of U.S. history.
+You may still teach about our country’s nearly 250 years of chattel slavery, the Civil War, the Reconstruction period, or the violent white supremacy that brought Reconstruction to an end and has persisted in one or another form ever since.
+In line with state standards, you may also still teach about the history of discrimination and violence toward LGBTQ+ people, including about federal laws like “Don’t Ask, Don’t Tell” and the Defense of Marriage Act that excluded LGTBQ+ individuals from defending and benefiting from the freedoms and liberties that define our country.
+Nor should these laws undermine efforts to ensure that all students, including those from historically marginalized populations, feel seen in the classroom.
+All students deserve to benefit from culturally responsive and inclusive curricula and pedagogical tools that teach the truth about our country and prepare students to meet the demands of a changing and increasingly globalized world.

 These dangerous attempts to stoke fears and rewrite history not only diminish the injustices experienced by generations of Americans, they prevent educators from challenging our students to achieve a more equitable future.